 What is a Debt Service Coverage Ratio?
 Why is it important?

 You’ve probably heard the term Debt Service Coverage Ratio (DSCR) if you’re applying for a commercial loan.
 Your debt service coverage ratio compares your business’s annual net income against your existing and proposed annual debts.
 This ratio helps lenders judge your ability to repay a loan, considering your income and expenses.
-Lenders are always looking to decrease risk for loan repayment.
-Business loan underwriters will often use debt service calculators to measure this ratio when they analyze your business..
+Lenders are always looking to decrease the risk of loan repayment.
+Business loan underwriters will often use debt service calculators to measure this ratio when they analyze a borrowers business.

 For the lender, DSCR is a straightforward calculation.

 Debt Service Coverage Ratio = EBITDA/Total Debt Service